* Please note that some are region-specific and/or income-dependent. Not all are ASD-specific

 TRUST FUNDS AND OTHER RESOURCES

-FIVE THINGS CANADIAN FAMILIES SHOULD DO IF THEY ARE SUPPORTING A CHILD WITH A DISABILITY*
+WHAT SHOULD CANADIAN FAMILIES DO IF THEY ARE SUPPORTING A CHILD/YOUTH WITH A DISABILITY*

 1. Secure the Disability Tax Credit Certificate (DTC) – The Disability Tax Credit Certificate will provide you with tax credits that can save you a significant amount of money in taxes.
 This is not to be overlooked.
 If your child has had a disability for 10 years or more, you may be able to claim these tax credits going back as far as 10 years if you never claimed these credits – many people have received thousands of dollars in doing so.